 Lisa Ann Villarreal, Ph.D.

-Since Fall 2012, I have taught literature and writing at Notre Dame de Namur University and San Francisco State University.
-I have also served as a Writing and Oral Communications instructor at Menlo College since Fall 2015.
+Starting in Fall 2012, I taught literature and writing at Notre Dame de Namur University and San Francisco State University.
+I also served as a Writing and Oral Communications instructor at Menlo College beginning Fall 2015.

 My research spans nineteenth and twentieth century literature and cultural history, but my methodology is theory-driven, influenced by phenomenology, aesthetics, and Critical Theory.
 If you want to know all the vital statistics, you can visit my profile on academia.edu.

 If you’d like to contact me regarding my research or teaching, feel free to e-mail me: